 Two-ingredient Ice Creams

 You may have noticed that all the components I mentioned in my summer “recipe survival kit” are specialty flavored ice creams.
 Making these kinds of unique flavored ice creams at home is the best solution to satisfy your craving for that very particular flavor without having to run all around town wasting time, gas and patience.
 However you can prevent all this aggravation by buying your favorite vanilla ice cream and a jar of some good-quality jam.
+If you prefer to make a homemade ice cream base, we have a very easy no-cook, no-egg vanilla ice cream base to start.
 And, if you really want to elevate the taste with a superior flavor, we have you covered here at Spoonabilities with our gourmet jams and preserves.